 Understanding How to Navigate Federal Defamation Law

-Defamation is an offense that happens when a party makes false and harmful statements about another party or an unrequited group.
-There are two types of defamation, “libel”, which generally speaks to a statement that has been written or posted online, and “slander”, which points to outspoken and unrecorded forms of defamation.
+Defamation is a civil wrong that happens when a party makes false and harmful statements about another, causing injury to that person's reputation.
+There are two types of defamation.
+Libel is a false statement that has been written or posted online.
+Slander is a false statement that is spoken.

-To further a defamation claim, libel or slander has to have been published in some way, resulting in many difficulties and damages concerning the person’s reputation, future, and even physical or mental health.
+To start a defamation claim, libel and slander must have resulted in provable damage concerning the person’s reputation, future, and even physical or mental health.

-In acting to respond to this crime, the initial step for many is to choose to file a “cease and desist” letter, instructing an individual making defamatory claims to stop before further legal action is taken.
+The initial step for many is to choose to create and send a cease and desist letter, instructing the individual making defamatory claims to stop before further legal action is taken.
 This article will discuss details of federal defamation laws and how you can write a cease and desist letter easily with DoNotPay.

 Defining Federal Defamation